Safe In-Context Reinforcement Learning: Training Details

-\textbf{Dataset Collection.} For supervised pretraining, we collect learning trajectories using reinforcement learning (RL) algorithms.
-As our base RL algorithm, we employ PPO-Lagrangian~\cite{schulman2017proximal, ray2019benchmarking}, which is designed to maximize rewards while enforcing safety constraints.
+For safe AD, we collect learning trajectories using safe RL algorithms.
+As our base safe RL algorithm, we employ PPO-Lagrangian~\cite{schulman2017proximal, ray2019benchmarking}, which is designed to maximize rewards while enforcing safety constraints.
 These trajectories capture behaviors that learn to avoid obstacles.

 To introduce variation in the learned behaviors, we vary the cost limits in PPO-Lag across multiple settings.
 For the SafeDarkRoom environment, we use three cost limits: 0, 2.5, and 5.0.
-For the SafeDarkMujoco environment, we similarly use three cost limits: 0, 5, and 10.
-For each cost limit, we collect 50,000 steps of learning history in both environments.
+For each cost limit, we collect 50,000 steps of learning history.
+For the SafeDarkMujoco and SafetyVelocity environments, prior offline RL benchmarks and constrained decision transformer methods typically use datasets on the order of $1$–$2$ million environment steps~\citep{fu2020d4rl, liu2023cdt}.
+In our experiments, we intentionally use larger datasets of $2$–$5$ million steps.
+This difference from the usual convention is motivated by the need to collect diverse cost-related experiences in continuous control settings, where meaningful safety-constrained behavior emerges only after long training horizons.

+In our data collection, we set a single cost limit of $0$ throughout the full learning history.
+This setup intentionally includes trajectories generating a various range of cost violations, from high-cost exploration phases to near-zero-cost behavior as training progresses.
+Continuous control tasks are substantially more difficult to solve than discrete ones, and learning meaningful policies under safety constraints typically requires more interaction data.

+Thus, this design poses a challenge for safe supervised in-context RL: conditioning on both return-to-go and cost-to-go induces a large combinatorial space of reward–cost trade-offs that must be represented in the dataset.
+As a result, the required dataset size grows substantially.

+\textbf{Full-pipeline budget comparison.} Safe AD requires both an offline data-collection stage and a subsequent distillation stage, whereas SCARED trains directly through online reinforcement pretraining.
+Both methods are trained to convergence.
+We compare along the two budget axes that are directly comparable across the online and offline pretraining paradigms: environment interaction steps and parameter count.
+On SafeDarkRoom, Safe AD uses about 4M environment steps including PPO-Lagrangian data collection, compared with about 1M for SCARED, and Safe AD uses a larger transformer of about 25M parameters compared with about 6M for SCARED.

-\paragraph{Hyper Parameters.} We report the hyperparameters used for reinforcement pretraining (Table~\ref{tab: rp parameters}) and supervised pretraining (Table~\ref{tab: sp parameters}).
-Reinforcement pretraining adopts the AMAGO framework~\citep{grigsby2023amago} integrated with our novel EPPO method.
-Supervised pretraining employs a constrained decision transformer as the backbone~\citep{liu2023cdt}.
+\paragraph{Hyper Parameters.} We report the hyperparameters used for SCARED (Table~\ref{tab: rp parameters}) and safe AD (Table~\ref{tab: sp parameters}).
+SCARED adopts the AMAGO framework~\citep{grigsby2024amago} integrated with our SCARED method.
+Safe AD employs a constrained decision transformer as the backbone~\citep{liu2023cdt}.